 What sort of future could we envision?

 For planning purposes, nothing was off the table.
 We wanted to be honest and open about our spending desires and the sort of lifestyle we envisioned.
+We continued to live below our means.
 At this point, our wealth was building quickly.

 Our annual income in 2013 exceeded the purchase price of the house we’d just moved into (an amount close to Jenni’s student loan debt!).